allenai/varnish-mui/docs/data/material/varnish/varnish-extensions/varnish-extensions.md

    ~ yarn lint:fix
    ```

-For more information about Varnish ESLint and further customization options, visit the documentation at [Varnish ES Lint](https://github.com/allenai/varnish-mui/tree/main/packages/eslint-config-varnish/README.md).
+For more information about Varnish ESLint and further customization options, visit the documentation.